• Skip to primary navigation

 Ingredient Notes

-• Tahini: this is a seed butter made from ground sesame seeds that resembles the texture of peanut butter.
-It's typically in the condiment aisle with the rest of the peanut butter and spreads.
+• Tahini: The main ingredient and star of the show.
+This is a seed butter made from ground sesame seeds that resembles the texture of peanut butter.
+It’s typically in the condiment aisle with the rest of the peanut butter and spreads.

 • Eggs: The eggs add moisture to the brownies and bind the batter together.
 You can opt for a couple vegan flax eggs by mixing two tablespoons flax with 2 tablespoons of water.